 Continuize

-Turns discrete variables (attributes) into numeric ("continuous") dummy variables.
+Turns categorical variables (attributes) into numeric ("continuous") dummy variables.

 Inputs